 Meanwhile, transportation agencies and utilities prepared to tussle with the weather.

 The Long Island Rail Road's alcohol-spraying train, which fights freezing on switches, was loaded up, and the subway system's outdoor platforms were salted.
-Chains were to be added to city buses by Friday morning so they would not get stuck in drifts.

 De Blasio said 1,700 plows and 450 salt spreaders would be on the streets as soon as the snow started falling.
-He did not declare a snow emergency and said he would wait until morning to decide whether schools would open Friday.
+He did not declare a snow emergency and said he would wait until morning to decide whether schools will open Friday.

 The snow began Thursday morning upstate, where many schools extended their Christmas vacations by a day.
 Across the North Country, the high temperatures for Thursday stayed below zero.